 Gold mineralisation occurs mainly within the limestone along dolomite margins.
-Haematitic matrix of collapse breccias contain most of the high grade mineralisation, in addition to the adjacent zones of strata-bound mineralisation characterised by strong decalcification.
+Haematitic matrix of collapse breccias contains most of the high-grade mineralisation, in addition to the adjacent zones of strata-bound mineralisation characterised by strong decalcification.
 All of the mineralised zones discovered to date are oxidised.

 As of 31 December 2014, the Long Canyon gold mine is estimated to contain probable ore reserves of 18.4 million tonnes grading 2.29 grams per tonne (g/t).
 Contained gold is estimated to be 1.23 million ounces (Moz).

 Conventional open-pit mining method involving drilling and blasting will be applied at the Long Canyon mine.
 Ore from the mine is proposed to be transported in off-highway trucks to either an on-site mill, which is under construction, or processed it at its existing Gold Quarry surface mine near Carlin, Nevada.